JunseoJakeYun/wireshark-soc-investigation/README.md

 ## Overview

-A hands-on SOC investigation using Wireshark and a provided malware-traffic PCAP \
+A hands-on SOC investigation exercise using Wireshark and a provided malware-traffic PCAP \
 https://www.malware-traffic-analysis.net/2025/01/22/index.html.

 The investigation focuses on identifying a potentially compromised Windows endpoint, analysing suspicious network activity, and identifying command-and-control (C2) infrastructure.